patverga/plant_jones/README.md

 Arduino
 ----
-The moisture sensor is attached to the arduino on the 5v pin.
-Both the
+The moisture sensor is attached to the arduino on the 5v pin and an analog pin (we use A5).

 Rasberry Pi
 ----